purveshluhar/weather-packing-service/README.md

 ]
 ```

-- `"temp_max` : Max temperature of the day
+- `"temp_max` : Max temperature of the day (°F or °C)
-- `"temp_min` : Min temperature of the day
+- `"temp_min` : Min temperature of the day (°F or °C)
-- `"main` : Weather condition of the day
+- `"main` : Weather condition of the day (e.g., "Clear", "Rain", "Snow",
+  "Drizzle", "Clouds")
-- `{}`: Above required parameters for every day of the duration of the trip.
+- The request is a list of daily weather objects, for each day of the trip.
 #### Example Code
 ```
 import zmq